 Writing a Personal Statement

-The personal statement is required as a part of any application to PA school.
 Many applicants make writing a personal statement a daunting task, but it does not have to be.
-Below are helpful hints and topics to avoid that can help you write a good personal statement.
-Topic: Why you want to be a PA?
+Below are helpful hints and topics to avoid that can help you write a good personal statement on the topic: Why you want to be a PA?

 Personal Statement Helpful Hints